 Samsung Galaxy S11 Price – How much will the Samsung Galaxy S11 cost?

-We haven’t yet received any official or unofficial pricing information on the S11 just yet, but we’d like to think that there’s some room for optimism for once in a long while.
+We haven’t yet come across any official or unofficial pricing information on the S11 just yet, but we have got some room for optimism this time around.
 Why?
-Because Apple and Google, two of Samsung’s biggest rivals, released their respective flagships, the iPhone 11 and Pixel 4 respectively, at lower prices than had previously been anticipated.
+Because Apple and Google, two of Samsung’s biggest rivals, released their respective flagships, the iPhone 11 and Pixel 4, at lower prices than had been anticipated before their announcement.
 It wouldn’t be at all surprising to see Samsung follow suit so as not to be left behind by the rest of the market.

 For reference, these were the prices of last year’s S10 series at the time of release: